What's the difference between Product Information Management (PIM), Content Management Systems (CMS) and Digital Asset Management (DAM)?

 This is where product information management (PIM) comes in.
 It's the centralized hub for collecting, consolidating, enriching and distributing accurate, up-to-date product information.

-A robust PIM system acts as the single source of truth for all your product content.
+A robust PIM software acts as the single source of truth for all your product content.
 It allows you to efficiently manage product data in one location, rather than juggling disconnected spreadsheets and databases.

 From basic details like names and descriptions to rich media assets and taxonomies—your PIM solution keeps everything organized and consistent.